ExcaliburZero/electronics-projects/_projects/pokemon_gen2_battery_replacement.markdown

 ![Photograph of the front of a cartridge of the Japanese version of Pokemon Silver](pokemon_gen2_battery_replacement/cartridge_front.png)

-For one of my first practical soldering project I decided to try replacing the save data battery in a generation 2 Pokemon game, since it would be a simple project to start with and I remeber those games fondly from my childhood.
+For one of my first practical soldering project I decided to try replacing the save data battery in a generation 2 Pokemon game, since it would be a simple project to start with and I remember those games fondly from my childhood.

 I picked up a Japanese copy of Pokemon Silver from Ebay, which had a dead save battery that prevented it from keeping its save data when turned off.
 I confirmed using a GameBoy Advance that the cartridge would play the game, but after saving, turning the handheld off for a few seconds, and turning it back on, the save data would no longer be there.